 Nexium & Prilosec FDA Warning

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Nexium and Prilosec lawsuits.
-We are handling individual litigation nationwide and currently accepting new bone fracture cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Nexium and Prilosec lawsuits.
+We are handling individual litigation nationwide and currently accepting new kidney failure cases in all 50 states.